brianrahadi/quartz/content/about/projects.md

 MindfulU centralizes information on mental health services offered by UBC, SFU and other organizations.
 It assists students in finding, learning about and using mental health resources through features like a chatbot, meditation mode and an interactive services map.

-Somehow, We were able to secure a honourable mentions at the UBC's nwHacks 2023, which is 5/133 teams :D.
+We secured honourable mentions at the UBC's nwHacks 2023, which is 5/133 teams :D.

 <a target="_blank" href="https://github.com/LenaWang03/NW-Hacks-2023">GitHub</a>&emsp;<a target="_blank" href="https://nw-hacks-2023.vercel.app/">Website</a>&emsp;
 <a target="_blank" href="https://devpost.com/software/mindfulu-eo6fbg">Devpost</a>